-Make your title engaging and irresistible — one your audience will be so curious they’ll feel like they HAVE to read and tell you what they think.
-Even better if it makes a statement and/or makes readers look good by sharing.
+Make your title engaging and irresistible – one your audience will be so curious that they’ll feel like they HAVE to read and tell you what they think.
+It’s even better if it makes a statement and/or makes the reader feel good about sharing.

-A reader living in Australia, for example, shared my post on Facebook saying that she was “posting this hoping certain people will see.”
-Yes, please use my blog to send every not-so-subtle indirect message to family and friends you see fit — that’s a way viral content spreads.
+A reader who lives in Australia shared my post on Facebook and said that she was “posting this in hopes that certain people will see it.”
+Yes, please use my blog to send any not-so-subtle indirect message to your family and friends – that’s how viral content spreads.

 5. Use an eye-catching cover image

-Striking images make people stop scrolling down their feed and click on your article.
-That’s why you must avoid using generic images and go for those that relate to your topic in a non-obvious way — and always optimize them for social media shares.
+Striking images make people stop scrolling in their feed and click on your article.
+That’s why you shouldn’t use generic images, but ones that have a non-obvious connection to your topic – and always optimize them for social media shares.

-I know, easier said than done.
-That’s why I’m always photographing random things I see on my walks to use on my blog and avoid stock images.
-The one on my post is from a funny sculpture I saw at Maria’s Gelato, a character that somehow goes well with people who take advantage of others, as I mentioned in the post.
+I know this is easier said than done.
+That’s why I always take pictures of random things I see on my walks to use on my blog, and avoid stock images.
+The picture in my post is from a funny sculpture I saw at Maria’s Gelato, a character that somehow fits people who take advantage of others, as I mentioned in my post.

 6. Tell your stories and encourage people to tell theirs

-Sharing your own stories and experiences is a great way to get people to understand and agree with you.
-On my post, I shared stories from my near six years as an immigrant in Canada to prove my point, and since it was about a sensitive topic, lots of immigrants who agreed with me were quick to share their own experiences.
-People have a need to be heard, so if you give them a safe space to do that, they will open up.
+Sharing your own stories and experiences is a great way to inspire understanding and agreement.
+In my post, I shared stories from my six years as an immigrant in Canada to support my point, and because it was a sensitive topic, many immigrants who agreed with me were quick to share their own experiences.
+People have a need to be heard, and if you give them a safe space to do so, they’ll open up.